freeVM/freeVM/infra/README.txt

 That's all about dependencies between the test suites.

-'buildtest setup' command generates required-parameters.properties file.
+'buildtest install' command generates required-parameters.properties file.
 It contains all of the assignments of "required" parameters.
 If some of the "required" parameters were not evaluated, BTI will report an ERROR and demand to specify the values for unspecified parameters.
-You should whether provide them directly in required-parameters.properties file (this way is better for some predefined values, hardcoded path to tested JVM for example) and go to next step, or provide "required" to "shared" correspondence (as above) in framework.local.properties file and repeat 'buildtest setup'.
+You should provide them directly in framework.local.properties file and repeat 'buildtest install'.

-Note: the values provided in required-parameters.properties take precedence over the values provided in parameters.xml or framework.local.properties files.
-So, if you change the values of required parameters in parameters.xml, or in framework.local.properties file, you should delete corresponding required parameter from required-parameters.properties file.

-For example of usage of the required-parameters.properties file let's look at the configuration containing only scimark test suite:
-'buildtest -Dtest.suite=scimark setup' command will end with demand to specify the value for 'scimark.tested.runtime' "required" parameter.
-We just write the following line in required-parameters.properties file:

-scimark.tested.runtime=/usr/bin/java

-and go to the next point of the usage guide.
+3. Setup test suites:

+    #> buildtest setup

+This command launches setup target for each installed suite.

 4. To launch the configured test run, type the following:

     #> buildtest run

-It will execute selected test suites.
-BTI will execute each of the suites and report SUCCESS if there were no test failures and ERROR otherwise.
+It executes selected test suites.
+BTI executes each of the suites and reports SUCCESS if there are no test failures and ERROR otherwise.
 To launch continuous test run, type the following:

     #> buildtest run-cc

-It will launch CC controlled continuous test execution.
+It launches CC controlled continuous test execution.
 There are two modes of continuous execution: SVN modifications triggered and scheduled runs.
 SVN modifications triggered runs are executed each time SVN modification occurs.
 The SVN repositories controlled by test suites are defined by cc.usesvn*